Samsung Food

 Step 9

 Once golden on top, take the fainá out of the oven and let it cool down for about 10 minutes before unmolding.
-If the baottom has dried enough, it should come off the pan putting a tray or board over it and flipping it over.
-Slice with a knife or pizza wheel and serve on its own, with salad, or on top of a Margherita pizza.
+If it slightly rises unevenly, don't worry, it will flatten when cooling down.
+It should come off the pan putting a tray or board over it and flipping it over.
+Slice with a knife or pizza wheel and serve on its own, topped with rocket salad, on top of a Margherita pizza, or with any other toppings that you fancy.
 Enjoy!

 Notes